Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/advanced.rst

    In *Vertex* select mode, you can use the same hotkeys when *clicking on the edges* (not on the vertices), but this will directly select the corresponding face loop...

+.. _fig-mesh-select-advanced-loop-ring:

 .. figure:: /images/EdgeFace-LoopingEdge-Algors-Select.jpg

    A selected edge loop, and a selected edge ring.

-In Fig. A selected edge loop, and a selected edge ring the same edge was clicked on but two different "groups of edges" were selected, based on the different commands.
+In Fig. :ref:`fig-mesh-select-advanced-loop-ring` the same edge was clicked on, but two different "groups of edges" were selected, based on the different commands.
 One is based on edges during computation and the other is based on faces.